-The retired Nottingham fighter, who is notorious for his outbursts on rivals, has been at it again with the talented Welshman.
+The retired Nottingham fighter, who is notorious for his outbursts on rivals, went at the talented Welshman.

-Calzaghe ended his career of 46-0.
+Calzaghe ended his career with a unique 46-0 benchmark.
 He is widely regarded as the best British boxer of his generation.

 Defeating Chris Eubank, Bernard Hopkins, Mikkel Kessler, Jeff Lacy, and Roy Jones Jr. during a stellar ring stint, Calzaghe won a place in the International Boxing Hall of Fame Class of 2014.

-Despite these facts, ‘The Cobra’ is largely unimpressed.
+Despite these facts, ‘The Cobra’ is mainly unimpressed.
 Froch decided to smear those achievements with a steaming pile of doubt as he picked apart each top opponent.

 The three-time world champion continued: “You can’t argue with his record.
-But he had 10 years of mediocrity, defending that title.
+But he had ten years of mediocrity defending that title.

 “Probably his best win was against an injured Kessler.
 Many say (it was) Jeff Lacy.
-Let’s be honest, Jeff Lacy was a hype job.
+Jeff Lacy was a hype job.

 “The Hopkins win was so close and so debatable.
-I think it was a 55-45 split in Hopkins’ favor on the night by all the top Americans (on press row).
+It was a 55-45 split in Hopkins’ favor on the night by all the top Americans (on press row).
 Very, very close.”